Photo by Chip Simons (click image for Chip's website and contact info). Permission to use image also granted by the National MS Society.

-Dave Bexfield, 44, is the founder of www.ActiveMSers.org, a website designed to help, motivate and inspire those with multiple sclerosis to stay as active as possible—physically, intellectually and socially—regardless of physical limitations.
-Established when Dave was diagnosed in 2006, ActiveMSers has helped more than a hundred thousand people with MS from around the world through its encouraging website, blog, Twitter feed, and discussion forum.
-Its motto: Be active, stay fit and keep exploring!
+Dave Bexfield is the founder of www.ActiveMSers.org, a website designed to help, motivate and inspire those with multiple sclerosis to stay as active as possible—physically, intellectually and socially—regardless of physical limitations.
+Established when Dave was diagnosed in 2006, ActiveMSers has helped hundreds of thousands of people with MS from around the world through its encouraging website, blog, Twitter feed, Facebook page, Instagram pics, YouTube videos, and discussion forum.
+His motto: Be active, stay fit and keep exploring!

-My first symptoms started shortly after I returned from a trip to Vietnam and Cambodia in the early part of 2005.
+My first symptoms started shortly after I returned from a trip to Vietnam and Cambodia in the early part of 2005 at the age of 36.
 My wife Laura and I have traveled the world extensively, visiting dozens of countries, but nothing like this had ever happened.
 Flashes in the eyes sent me to the eye doc.
 Strange, I thought.
 He found nothing.
 Then a series of odd symptoms that would just last a few days: burning knees, burning chest, an arm that fell asleep for no reason.
 On September 26 my entire right side went numb over the course of about an hour.
 The ER doc doubted a stroke; MS seemed like a real possibility.
 Most tests pointed that direction.
 I created ActiveMSers March 2 of 2006, just eight days before I was clinically diagnosed March 10.
 The next day I snowboarded in two feet of fresh powder.
-I started on a disease-modifying therapy March 28, combining the DMD with another drug as part of a three-year clinical trial.
-(New patients who have never taken DMDs are most needed for trials so I volunteered.)
-Turns out I was on the placebo arm of the study, which was okay since the add-on medication ultimately failed to show benefit.
+I started on a disease-modifying therapy March 28 and embarked on the first of four clinical trials (to date).

-As a guy diagnosed in his late 30s, statistically I'm going to have it a bit rougher than a twenty-something young woman.
+As a guy diagnosed in his later 30s, statistically I'm going to have it a bit rougher than a twenty-something young woman.
 And this disease can be frighteningly unpredictable even if you do everything right.
-Fewer than 10 percent of cases are "malignant" or aggressive enough to require walking aids in fewer than five years.
-Oh joy, lucky me!
+Few cases are "malignant" or aggressive enough to require walking aids in fewer than five years, and fewer still are life threatening.
+I was in big trouble.
 But that's strangely good news for you, because it has given me a much better perspective on this disease.
 Now if you are newly diagnosed, you'll read this and your brain will conjure up a worst case scenario.
 That's normal.
 So please, don't freak out—my case is NOT the norm.
 Not even close.
 Really.